dmcgillen/lein-dynamodb-local/README.md

 Killing the process (e.g. with <kbd>Ctrl</kbd>+<kbd>C</kbd>) will shutdown DynamoDB Local.

 If run as a background process (e.g. `$ lein dynamodb-local &`) all child processes should be terminated upon completion (e.g. `pkill -P parent-process-id`).
+The plugin will handle the termination of the DynamoDB Local process.

 ### Configuration